libdmusic/riffcpp/README.md

 ```

 ## Building and installing

-`riffcpp` is a header-only library, you just need to include the header into
-your program and it's ready to go.
-You just need to define `RIFFCPP_IMPLEMENTATION`
-before the first inclusion to make sure the methods are implemented.

-You can still have CMake "build" and install your library globally, if you wish:

 After downloading the sources (either by `git clone` or archive), run the following commands:
 ```